Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Introduction

-Let us discuss the issue of the current bias measurement methods based on second-order relations using a toy example, depicted in Figure~\ref{fig:introduction:circular}.
-In the example, the association of the word \emph{nurse} to the female concept, defined by the word \emph{she}, is calculated using cosine similarity between their vectors.
-The word vectors in the example are high-dimensional representations, such that each dimension of the vector of a word is defined explicitly with a specific context word, and each value of the vector represents the co-occurrence relation between the word and the corresponding context word.
+In distributional representations, two vectors are more similar if the corresponding words both frequently co-occur with a set of context-words (second-order co-occurrence).
+Figure~\ref{fig:introduction:circular} elaborates this using a toy example.
+In the example, the association of the word \emph{nurse} to the female concept, represented by the word \emph{she}, is calculated using cosine similarity between their vectors.
+The word vectors in the example are high-dimensional representations, such that each dimension of a vector is defined explicitly with a specific context-word, and each value of the vector represents the first-order co-occurrence relation between the word and the corresponding context-word.
 We refer to such vectors as \emph{explicit representations}.

-As shown, the similarity between the vectors of \emph{nurse} and \emph{she} is influenced by the common context words, depicted with the blue circles in both vectors.
-Based on the literal definitions of these common context words, we define three groups. \gone: context words like \emph{woman} and \emph{girl}, that are literally gender-specific, are good representatives of the concept of interest (here female), and are therefore used commonly as concept definitional words. \gtwo: context word like \emph{matron}, that is also literally gender-specific, but is related to a mixture of concepts, e.g.\ a mixture of the female concept and the concept of ``being in charge of medical arrangements at a school'' in \emph{matron}. \gthree: context words like \emph{midwife} and \emph{nurse} that are literally gender-neutral.\footnote{In this work, we treat gender as a binary construct.
-We acknowledge that this choice neglects the broad meaning of gender, but the decision is necessary for practical reasons.}

-We argue that among these groups, being affected by the context words in \gtwo and \gthree (shown with red dashed lines) negatively affects the preciseness of second-order bias measurement methods.
-While we discuss this issue on explicit representations, it is also present in low-dimensional embeddings, although such an explicit dividing of dimensions into groups is not per se possible.
+As shown, \emph{nurse} and \emph{she} are similar since they co-occur with several common context-words, depicted with the blue circles in both vectors.

+Let us assume that in this example our objective of gender bias measurement can be formulated as ``to quantify the extent to which \emph{nurse} is perceived as female versus male''.
+Considering this objective, we observe that the \emph{nurse}-to-\emph{she} similarity is influenced by the common context-words such as \emph{woman} and \emph{girl}, which are typically considered as good representatives of the female concept~\cite{garg2018word,bolukbasi2016man}.
+However, this similarity is also affected by several other context-words, such as \emph{midwife} and \emph{matron}.
+According to the literal definitions of these words (as defined in a dictionary), \emph{midwife} is gender-neutral, and \emph{matron} is a mixture of the female concept and the concept of ``being in charge of medical arrangements''.
+Considering this, one can argue that such common context-words can introduce partially or completely irrelevant concepts to female into the measured association, and hence into the calculated gender bias.